rukasakurai/github-copilot-tutorial/docs/workshop.md

 # find and replace the %%VERSION%% by the github action run id in every appmanifest.yml file
 ```

-## Infra As Code
+## Infrastructure-as-code

-GitHub Copilot can also help you write Infrastructure as code.
-It can generate code for `Terraform, ARM, Bicep, Pulumi, etc...` and also `Kubernetes manifest files`.
+GitHub Copilot can also help you write infrastructure-as-code (e.g., Bicep)

-### Bicep

 Open the `main.bicep`file in `iac/bicep` folder and start typing prompts at the end of the file to add new resources: